 Avoid using Wifi

 Use ethernet and not WiFi.
 The wireless medium can cause issues with the call quality and hence must be avoided.
+Use LAN wired connection instead of wireless.

 Number of devices